FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R18

-As expected the update command updates the parent to the latest changes that we just pulled from the remote repository.
+The update command updates the parent to the latest changes that we just pulled from the remote repository.

  #.
 Updates to the tip if no revision is specified
  #. tip is the most recently added changeset
  #.
 Can specify revision number to update to

-For example
+You can try

 ..
 L19